 The University of Oklahoma College of Law became a member of the Association of American Law Schools in 1911, and has been on the approved list of the American Bar Association since this list was first published in 1923.
 ABA and AALS requirements will be met.
 Law schools whose students have attended previous sessions have regularly approved the transfer of credits for the courses taken by their students through the OU Oxford Summer Program.
 Acceptance of any credit or grade for any course taken in the Program is subject to determination by the student's home school.

-The balance of all costs (minus the $500 deposit) will be billed to each student in May 2017.
-Please access the OU Bursar's website at https://www.ou.edu/bursar.html for all applicable payment deadlines.
+The balance of all costs (minus the $500 deposit) will be billed to each student in May 2018.
+Please access the OU Bursar's website for all applicable payment deadlines.

-Brasenose College will allocate rooms for students on June 1, 2017.
-Students withdrawing from the Program after June 1, 2017 will be charged a cancellation fee of $5,000.
+Worcester College will allocate rooms for students on June 1, 2018.
+Students withdrawing from the Program after June 1, 2018 will be charged a cancellation fee of $5,000.

 This Program is not subject to cancelation for insufficient enrollment or any other reason except for the presence of foreign military operations in England or a major disaster in the Oxford area.
 See the U.S. State Department Travel Information for the refund policy in the event Oxford is declared an Area of Instability or becomes subject to a Travel Warning.
 In addition, the Program Director shall use his best efforts to make arrangements for each student who has enrolled to attend a similar program, if the student so desires.
 If the Program is canceled in advance, all money advanced by the student shall be refunded within twenty (20) days after the date of cancelation.
 The College of Law has never canceled its Summer Program at Oxford.

 If changes are made in the course offerings or other significant aspects of the Program, those changes will be communicated promptly to any applicant who has paid a deposit or registered for the Program, and an opportunity will be provided for that person to withdraw and obtain a full refund of all monies paid.